syasini/AstroPaint/paper/paper.md

       noise (foregrounds) components.
-For example, in a study that aims to evaluate the detection significance of the Birkinshaw-Gull (BG) effect to measure transverse velocities of halos using the Simons Observatory or CMB-S4, one needs a mock map of BG as well as maps of potential contaminants such as kSZ or tSZ for the same set of objects.
+For example, in a study that aims to evaluate the detection significance of the Birkinshaw-Gull (BG) effect to measure transverse velocities of halos using the Simons Observatory or CMB-S4, one needs a mock map of the BG effect \autoref{fig:BG} as well as maps of potential contaminants such as kinetic and thermal Sunyaev-Zeldovich effects (kSZ and tSZ) for the same set of objects.

 Creating realistic maps of astrophysical effects through hydrodynamical simulations can be prohibitive for large numbers of objects .
 An alternative strategy to creating mock observations of extended objects such as galaxies and galaxy cluster halos would be to simulate the positions of these objects (either semi-analytically or through N-body
-    simulations)
-  and then synthetically paint the desired signal at the location of the halos. `AstroPaint` is developed to accomplish this latter step.
+    simulations) and then synthetically paint the desired signal at the location of the halos. `AstroPaint` is developed to accomplish this latter step.

 # Package Structure and Workflow \label{sec:workflow}

 `AstroPaint` consists of three main objects that interact with each other : `Catalog`, `Canvas`, and `Painter`.
-*`Catalog`* contains the locations, velocities, and masses of the objects.
+`Catalog` contains the locations, velocities, and masses of the objects.
 `Canvas` contains the map of the astrophysical signal in healpix format.
 `Painter` contains the template for the radial profile of the signal to be painetd on the `Canvas` in circular discs centered at the location of the